jimhigson/oboe.js/writing/main/2_Introduction.md

 quantification, this will be examined in terms of the length of the expression required in programming some common tasks.

+Because applications in the target domain are much more io-bound than CPU-bound, optimisation in terms of the running time of a program on the CPU will be de-emphasised in favour of establishing a more optimal use of io.

 Inefficiencies in typical rest usage
 ------------------------------------

-![Example use of a REST service; a client learns about an author's publications and then retrieves information on the first three.
-The process is much the same regardless of the aims of the client: it could be a user interface wanting to display the publications or an aggregator wishing to provide a higher-level REST service than the one it aggregates.
+![Use of a REST service.
+In this example the client fetches a list of an author's publications and then retrieves the first three articles.
 The left sequence represents the most commonly used pattern in which the client does no inspection of the response until it is complete.
-The shaded arrows in the right sequence illustrate the concept of receiving a response as a sequence of small fragments whereas the darker arrows on the left represent the concept of the response as a one-off event \label{enhancingrest}](images/rest_timeline.png)
+The shaded arrows in the right sequence illustrate the concept of receiving a response as a sequence of small fragments whereas the darker arrows on the left represent the concept of the response as a one-off event
+\label{enhancingrest}](images/rest_timeline.png)

-Figure shows way of thinking about service, not differences in service itself
+Figure shows way of thinking about service, not differences in service itself.
+The process is much the same regardless of the aims of the
+client: it could be a user interface wanting to display the publications or an aggregator wishing to provide a higher-level REST service than the one it aggregates.

 As seen the \ref{enhancingrest} example, may be aborted once the data needed has been identified.